bgruening/wilson-app/README.md

 ## Availability
 WIlsON can be tested on our [official demonstration server](http://loosolab.mpi-bn.mpg.de/apps/wilson/).

+If you need help, please check the extensive [documentation](https://github.molgen.mpg.de/loosolab/wilson-apps/wiki).

 Get a Docker container [here](https://hub.docker.com/r/loosolab/wilson/).

 The underlying WIlsON R package can be downloaded [here](https://github.molgen.mpg.de/loosolab/wilson).

-Please make sure to check our other projects at http://loosolab.mpi-bn.mpg.de/.
+Please make sure to check our other projects at [loosolab](http://loosolab.mpi-bn.mpg.de/).

 ## Installation of R Shiny server in “virgin” Debian 9 Linux
 Update and install the following Debian packages.